KatiaAuxilien/code_base_obscuration/README.md

 `-optlsbr` or `-olsbr` to specify that we want to use bit compression with encrypted through optimized r generation.

+## Progression

+- [X] Add a -help -h option to print user's guide.
+- [ ] Implement LSB compression.
+- [ ] Implement new solution for size encryption. (to make program usable with n > 256)

 ## Author

 👤 **Katia Auxilien**